wintermeyer/MiMiMi/DEPLOYMENT.md

 - 📱 **Mobile-friendly** - users don't notice updates
 - 🎯 **Automatic fallback** to cold deploy when needed

-**Need help?** Check the Troubleshooting section above or review the logs with `sudo journalctl -u pmg -f`
+**Need help?** Check the Troubleshooting section above or review the logs with `sudo journalctl -u mimimi -f`